nikita-olechko/Asyncio-Thread-Manager/README.md

 ## Features

 - Execute multiple tasks concurrently with controlled parallelism
+- Execute synchronous functions as if they were async, without having to redefine your code
 - Limit the number of simultaneous workers
 - Optional delay between task submissions
 - Manages existence of event loop